 To be granted consideration in the acceptance process, each candidate must complete the Paramedic APPLICATION and submit all required documentation (except TB).
-Documentation must be submitted as one packet.
+[Letter to applicants] Documentation must be submitted as one packet.
 No faxed or electronically delivered application materials will be accepted.
-The application and required documentation must be returned to the below listed address no later than 4:00 p.m. on Friday, April 26, 2019.
+The application and required documentation must be returned to the below listed address no later than 4:00 p.m. on Thursday, April 30, 2020.

 ATTN: EMS Program Director